Diocese of Charleston: Sexual abuse

-Reverend Jamie Adolfo Gonzalez-Farias, a visiting priest from Chile, pleaded guilty in August 2023 to transporting of a minor with intent to engage in criminal sexual activity.
-Gonzalez-Farias had taken an 11 year old from South Carolina to Florida, where he touched the child inappropriately.
+In November 2020, Jacob Ouellette, the director of youth ministry at Our Lady of the Sea Parish in North Myrtle Beach, was arrested on charges of criminal sexual conduct, two counts of criminal solicitation of a minor, and first-degree sexual exploitation of a minor on the internet.Jamie Adolfo Gonzalez-Farias, a visiting priest from Chile, pleaded guilty in August 2023 to transporting a minor with intent to engage in criminal sexual activity.
+Gonzalez-Farias had taken an 11-year-old from South Carolina to Florida, where he touched the child inappropriately.
 The diocese was informed of the crime in December 2020 and immediately notified police.
-At that time, Gonzalez-Farias returned to Chile.
+Gonzalez-Farias returned to Chile.